oneops/cli/README.md

 ==========

 The OneOps CLI is used to manage OneOps assemblies from the command line.
-It is implemented as a ruby gem which uses the [OneOps restful API](http://oneops.github.io/developer/references/#oneops-api-documentation).
+It is implemented as a ruby gem which uses the [OneOps Restful API](http://oneops.github.io/developer/references/#oneops-api-documentation).
 Follow the steps below to install the CLI and login.
 Enter your API token as username and set the password to 'X'.
 You can retrieve your API token from the [account profile](https://localhost:9090/account/profile#authentication) in the UI.
 The credentials are stored in `~/.netrc`, global config in `~/.oneops` and local config in `.oneops` in current working directory.